rafaelcalleja/qTranslateMultimediaLanguage/README.md

 qTranslateMultimediaLanguage
 ============================

-Simple fix that allows you to select the language for the media files using the plugin qTranslate Wordpress
+Simple fix that allows you to select the language for the media files using the qTranslate plugin for Wordpress

 ### Tested on qTranslate version : 2.5.39